opencypher/morpheus/README.md

 ### Hello Morpheus

 Cypher is based on the [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) data model, comprising labelled nodes and typed relationships, with a relationship either connecting two nodes, or forming a self-loop on a single node.
-Both nodes and relationships are uniquely identified by an ID (in Morpheus this is of type `Long`), and contain a set of properties.
+Both nodes and relationships are uniquely identified by an ID (Morpheus internally uses `Array[Byte]` to represent identifiers and auto-casts `Long`, `String` and `Integer` values), and contain a set of properties.

-The following example shows how to convert a social network represented as Scala case classes to a `PropertyGraph` representation.
+The following example shows how to convert a social network represented by two DataFrames to a `PropertyGraph`.
-The `PropertyGraph` representation is internally transformed into Spark data frames.
-If you have existing data frames which you would like to treat as a graph, have a look at our [DataFrameInputExample](morpheus-examples/src/main/scala/org/opencypher/morpheus/examples/DataFrameInputExample.scala).

 Once the property graph is constructed, it supports Cypher queries via its `cypher` method.

 ```scala